 Below I will discuss all three sides up this great mountain – with a map at the bottom.
-But first, here are a few links to older posts:
+But first, here are a few links to other posts:

 - A slightly crazy 4th way up – bypassing Télégraphe

 - A Brief History of Col du Galibier